lukerenchik/CSI-4650-Parallelization-Project/README.md

 By comparing the training times and performance of the non-parallel and parallel scripts on CPU and GPU, we observe:

 - Significant reduction in training time when using GPUs.
-- Potential for further acceleration with parallel data generation.
+- Potential for further acceleration with parallel data generation,especially for CPU setting.
 - Importance of leveraging available hardware resources to optimize machine learning workflows.